Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in the league.
+- The Cardinals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.44).
+- The Cardinals have a 4.64 team ERA that ranks 19th among all MLB pitching staffs.

-- The Cardinals rank 15th in baseball in home runs given up (19 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 20 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Montgomery (2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched) makes the start for the Cardinals, his fourth of the season.
+- The Cardinals will send Woodford (0-2) out to make his fourth start of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The left-hander's last time out was on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while allowing six hits.
+- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he tossed 5 1/3 scoreless innings while giving up seven hits.

+- The 26-year-old has put up an ERA of 5.65, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.